RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnSaveData.md

 Thankfully a few developers have created some tools exactly for this job.

 ### Save Data Manager
 Save Data Manager by `cafe-alpha` is the most advanced tool of its type for the Sega Saturn.
 It's compatible with all standard memory devices and supports all of the features found in the stock memory manager, with the added benefit of being able to perform operations in bulk (e.g. delete multiple save files at once).
-It also boasts compatibility with Action Replay cartridges and Fenrir ODE for save data import/export, supports a plethora of save data formats, can dump the system BIOS and cartridge ROM, and includes a firmware flasher utility for use with many different cartridges.
-Support for Satiator ODE is coming soon [^4].
+It also boasts compatibility with Action Replay cartridges and Fenrir/Satiator ODEs for save data import and export, supports a plethora of save data formats, can dump the system BIOS and cartridge ROM, and includes a firmware flasher utility for use with many different cartridges.
+It even allows you to establish a link between Saturn and PC with the use of a cartridge featuring DB25 connector, [USB DataLink](http://www.gamingenterprisesinc.com/DataLink/)/[Bluetooth DataLink](http://www.gamingenterprisesinc.com/DataLink/bluetooth.html) (or even antique Comms Link ISA card) and [SatLink](https://ppcenter.webou.net/satcom/) software.

-Note regarding Action Replay compatibility; save data can be exported from Action Replay to internal memory and supported ODEs, but it's currently not possible to import save data to Action Replay.
+Note regarding compatibility with Action Replay, Gameshark, and other equivalent cartridges; save data can be exported from cartridge ROM to supported ODEs, but it's currently not possible to import save data to cartridge ROM.

 {% include link-to-other-site.html url="https://ppcenter.webou.net/pskai/#download" description="Included in the Pseudo Saturn Kai archive" title="Saturn Save Data Manager"  %}